BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 **salesforce_w2l_lead_source**

-Allows you to remove the form action.
+Allows you to alter the lead source (per form or globally).

 `
 // Alter Lead Source